Keymaster65/copper2go/README.md

 ### Backlog
 * Multi workflow support and REST level
+* Support URL parameter (in and out)
+* Load workflow subtree only from git
+* Delete .copper on start (if still problems occours)
 * Kafka choreography example
 * Support Binary data
 * Binary Binding